Agent Ecosystem Testing

 Methodology

-1. Chat-based measurement through interaction, without direct code instrumentation
+Chat-based measurement through interaction, without direct code instrumentation

 The Cascade testing framework is the third in a series of chat-based agent testing frameworks in this collection, following Cursor and Copilot.
 Each platform has surfaced a different relationship between user-facing fetch syntax and actual agent behavior - a pattern that directly shapes this framework’s design.

-2. An evolving relationship between fetch syntax and agent behavior
+An evolving relationship between fetch syntax and agent behavior

 Across three platforms, the role of explicit web fetch directives has shifted in a consistent direction.
-This pattern — explicit syntax → autonomous behavior → documented-but-effect-unknown — is the central methodological question Cascade testing inherits from the two prior frameworks.
+This pattern: explicit syntax → autonomous behavior → documented-but-effect-unknown, is the central methodological question Cascade testing inherits from the two prior frameworks.
 The three-track design below exists specifically to isolate @web as a variable, rather than assume its effect in either direction.

-Platform User-Facing Syntax What Testing Revealed
+Platform Syntax Testing Reveal

-Cascade @web directive, documented Does invoking @web change retrieval behavior —
+Does invoking @web change retrieval behavior,

 ceiling, tool chain, chunking?

-3. Testing a closed consumer application vs an open API
+Testing a closed consumer application vs an open API

 Aspect Cursor Copilot Cascade